Loading article

 Decision guide

-Good information helps the doctor decide whether remote documentation is appropriate.
-Before a review, gather:
+Good information helps the child's GP or paediatric-capable service decide whether remote assessment or documentation is appropriate.
+Before that review, gather:

 Your child's name and date of birth.